The Link Between Drinking Alcohol And Anxiety

 Many people turn to alcohol to ease anxiety

-How alcohol functions in the body
+How alcohol affects the body and mind

-Alcohol interrupts your body's ability to control mood.
+Alcohol also interrupts your body's ability to control mood.
 In a single sitting, this could mean that you feel grumpy (or exuberant) after having a drink.
 Over time, however, your brain may lose its ability to effectively manage your mood overall, leading to mood instability, irritability, and feelings of anxiety.

 Alcohol and panic attacks can go hand-in-hand for some people.
 Alcohol has been shown to affect levels of brain chemicals and other neurotransmitters, changing the way your body reacts to scenarios you encounter in your daily life.
 While a single drink can stimulate GABA and make you feel calm, heavy drinking can deplete GABA and lead to increased tension and a higher risk of experiencing a panic attack or other anxiety symptoms.

-There are several factors to consider.
-For instance, not everyone who consumes alcohol will experience the onset of an anxiety disorder, nor will everyone with an anxiety disorder turn to alcohol for relief.
+That said, not everyone who consumes alcohol will experience the onset of an anxiety disorder, nor will everyone with an anxiety disorder turn to alcohol for relief.
 Instead, there may be a link to the severity of anxiety and its root cause when alcohol is utilized, and there may be specific biological and mental factors involved in individuals experiencing anxiety.

 Individuals who consume alcohol as a balm for anxiety are more likely to develop a substance use disorder.
 As tolerance grows, the need for greater levels of alcohol increases, leading to increased quantities being consumed in a single setting.
 Consuming alcohol in this way can create a dramatic rewiring of the brain, which links alcohol consumption and anxiety on a molecular level.